bogwi/noqli/README.md

 - Flexible query syntax with intuitive object notation
 - Database and table selection commands with dynamic prompt
 - Works with any MySQL database and table
-- Dual output format: JSON or MySQL-style tabular format
+- Dual output format: colorized JSON or MySQL-style tabular format
+- Enhanced keyboard navigation with arrow keys (LEFT/RIGHT for editing, UP/DOWN for history)
+- Namespace-aware command history (per database and table context)

 ## Installation